RazorPhaser/angular-tutorial/src/chapters/chapter05-template-forms.md

     invalidLogin = false;
     ```

-1. Now in the login method replace the console.log line and set the invalidLogin variable to true.
-Make sure in the else statement that you set the invalidLogin to false.
+1. Within the login method, set invalidLogin to true if there is no result

     ```TypeScript
     this.invalidLogin = true;
     ```

     * We have to use this. to access the variable due to scoping.

+1. Now within the login method we need to set the invalidLogin to false in the else in the login method.
+This will prevent the invalid login display from showing before redirecting to the home page

+    ```TypeScript
+    this.invalidLogin = false;
+    ```

 Now we are ready to implement the UI to show the error message.